 11. Colour Chameleon in Amber Haze

-I don’t really use eyeshadow pencils as I normally just stick to palettes and cream shadows, but the Colour Chameleon has a very nice, rich formula.
-It also applies very
+I don’t really use eyeshadow pencils as I normally just stick to palettes and cream shadows, but the Colour Chameleon in Amber Haze has a nice, creamy and rich formula.
+It applies smoothly and feels velvet-like on the eyes.

 12. Take It All Off

-I’ve really enjoyed trying out all the products in Charlotte Tilbury’s Beauty Advent Calendar and have discovered some really great products.
+I’ve really enjoyed trying out all the products in Charlotte Tilbury’s Beauty Advent Calendar and have discovered some fantastic products.

 My favourite products